 One of the realities of running a business is that sometimes an employee's role has to change in order to ensure the efficient operation and, in some cases, the survival of that business.
 Unfortunately, despite an employer's well-meaning intentions, this kind of business decision can result in liability for constructive dismissal.
 This was the situation … Continue reading Farwell v.
 Citair, Inc.: Constructive Dismissal by Demotion

 Damaso v.
 PSI Peripheral Solutions Inc., 2013 ONSC 6923 (Ont.
 S.C.J.) is an interesting case involving a claim for constructive dismissal essentially resulting from the employer giving the employee too much work.
-Facts of the Case Mr. Damaso started for working PSI Peripheral Solutions Inc. ("PSI") in May 1999 as a Field Service Technician and Computer … Continue reading Damaso v.
+Facts of the Case Mr. Damaso started working for PSI Peripheral Solutions Inc. ("PSI") in May 1999 as a Field Service Technician and Computer … Continue reading Damaso v.
 PSI Peripheral Solutions Inc.: When Too Much Work Amounts to Constructive Dismissal